 Gärtnerstadt: an oasis of urban agriculture and historic residential culture

-The Gardeners' Town is a living testimony to urban agriculture and historic residential culture with its unique gardeners' and crocheters' houses, in whose spacious gardens vegetables and fruit were traditionally grown - a practice that continues to this day.
+The Gardeners' Town is a living testimony to urban agriculture and historical residential culture with its unique gardeners' and crocheters' houses, in whose spacious gardens vegetables and fruit were traditionally grown - a practice that continues to this day.
 Liquorice, the basic ingredient for liquorice, has been grown here since the Middle Ages.
 The medicinal plant is also grated and sold as tea.
 Bambergers are real liquorice graters.

 The perfect start to a city tour of Bamberg

-Continue to the Chain Bridge, which takes you right into the historic island town, which, as the name suggests, lies on an island between two arms of the River Regnitz.
+On your Bamberg excursion, stroll from the railway station along Luitpoldstraße and Obere Königstraße.
+Continue to the Kettenbrücke bridge, which takes you right into the historic island town, which, as the name suggests, lies on an island between two arms of the Regnitz river.
 The island town, sometimes also known as Bürgerstadt, is characterised by small, individual shops and is also home to the Natural History Museum and St. Martin's Church.
 This Catholic parish church is built in the Baroque style and features a mock dome designed by Giovanni Francesco Marchini and a Pietá from the beginning of the 14th century as special highlights.

 Visit to the Old Town Hall

-On the southern border of the island city to the mountain city, in the middle of the Pegnitz arm, you will come across the city's landmark on your Bamberg excursion: the Old Town Hall.
+On the southern border of the island city to the mountain city, in the middle of the Regnitz arm, you will come across the city's landmark on your Bamberg excursion: the Old Town Hall.
 Legend has it that in the 15th century, the bishop would not allow the people of Bamberg to build it, so they drove piles into the river and erected the impressive landmark on this artificial island.
 The colourful façade, which is decorated with frescoes, is particularly striking.
 Today, the Old Town Hall houses the prestigious Rococo Hall and the Ludwig Collection, an impressive porcelain collection spanning more than 300 years of European porcelain art and including works from famous manufactories such as Meissen, Vienna and Nymphenburg.
 The collection takes its name from the married couple Peter and Irene Ludwig, who are known as art collectors and patrons and donated a significant part of their porcelain collection to the city of Bamberg.

-Historic structures and impressive architecture in the mountain town
+Impressive architecture in the mountain town

 Your excursion to Bamberg continues over the bridge to the west and into the third historic district of Bamberg - the Bergstadt.
 The oldest part of Bamberg sits majestically on a hill and is known for its magnificent medieval structures and impressive ensemble of churches, monasteries and manor houses.

 The entire old town of Bamberg - i.e. the hill, island and gardener's town - with its numerous monuments was declared a UNESCO World Heritage Site in 1993.
 The visitor centre provides a vivid summary of everything.
-From the Old Town Hall, you can reach the visitor centre on your Bamberg excursion by walking south on Geyerswörthplatz and crossing the Pegnitz again via the Untere Mühlbrücke.
-Extra tip for the perfect photo motif: From the Geyerswörthsteg, right next to the Mühlbrücke, you have the perfect view of the Old Town Hall.
+From the Old Town Hall, you can reach the visitor centre on your Bamberg excursion by walking south on Geyerswörthplatz and crossing the Regnitz again via the Untere Mühlbrücke.
+Extra tip for the perfect photo motif: from the Geyerswörthsteg, right next to the Mühlbrücke, you have the perfect view of the Old Town Hall.

 Mysterious equestrian sculpture from the Middle Ages